Showing posts with label Table Top Battles 2nd Edition. Show all posts

 Maurice could see what was happening to his men but having commited his army to the plan he had no choice but to feed in more formations to the carnage.
 Eventually the French army prevailed, but not before Sir John Ligonier had led two cavalry charges on the left against the French cavalry to forestall an attempt to block the Allied army from Masstricht.

 Sir John was captured by the French and presented to King Louis by Maurice as " the man who ruined all my plans".
-The situation angered many Irish Officers within the French force who were sure that they would not be treated so well by the British!!.
+The situation angered many Irish Officers within the French force who were sure that they would not have been treated so well by the British!!.

 .